bootler/sicp-answers/README.md

 # sicp-answers
-Answers to all the exercises in the textbook "Structure and Interpretation of Computer Programs", with code examples.
+Answers to exercises in the textbook "Structure and Interpretation of Computer Programs", with code examples.
 (Work in progress).